HoudiniGraphql/houdini/CONTRIBUTING.md

 While writing data is an important part of the interaction with the cache, the real "meat" is in the subscription architecture which keeps the store returned by `query` (or `fragment`) up to date as values are changed.
-Just like when writing data, the cache must be given an object that describes the full selection of data that the store would like, however it also needs a function to call when the data has changed.
+Just like when writing data, the cache must be given an object that describes the full selection of data that the store would like.
+However, it also needs a function to call when the data has changed.
 In practice, this function is just the `set` corresponding to the writable store powering a given `query` or `fragment`.
 With these two things, the cache walks down the provided selection and embeds a reference to the `set` function alongside the field values for a given object.
 When data is written to the cache, houdini looks